-Prior to joining Child Trends in 2019, Dr. LaForett conducted research at the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill for over 10 years.
-As a licensed psychologist, her clinical experience working with children, families, and teachers to support children’s social and behavioral health includes over 10 years of experience as an early childhood mental health consultant in Head Start classrooms.
-Dr. LaForett serves as an appointed member of the North Carolina Early Childhood Advisory Council and is the Secretary of the Society for Research in Child Development (SRCD) Latino Caucus.
-Through her research, clinical work, and service to the field and broader community, Dr. LaForett is committed to advancing the well-being of children and families though scientific knowledge that is ecologically valid, developmentally focused, and aligned with a racial equity approach.
+Prior to joining Child Trends in 2019, Dr. LaForett conducted research for more than 10 years at the Frank Porter Graham Child Development Institute at the University of North Carolina at Chapel Hill.
+As a licensed psychologist, she has extensive experience in child assessment and evidence-based practices and served as an early childhood mental health consultant in Head Start classrooms for over 10 years.
+Dr. LaForett was previously an appointed member of the North Carolina Early Childhood Advisory Council and is currently the chair of the Society for Research in Child Development (SRCD) Latinx Caucus.
+She is an associate editor for the Journal of Early Intervention and is on the Editorial Board for the Journal of Marriage and Family.